ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 user = createObject( "component", "User" ).init();
 ```

 In later chapters we will investigate the concept of dependency injection.
+Please also note that the `createObject()` function is also used to create different types of objects like:

+* Components
+* Webservices (WSDL based)
+* Java Objects
+* .NET assemblies
+* COM Objects
+* Corba

 ## Constructors